osohq/oso/docs/understand/policies/auth-models/inheritance.rst

 In this guide, we saw an example of an application policy that could result in significant repetition.
 We tried out a few strategies for representing common policy, but using it across many resource types.
 First, we wrote a custom rule that moved duplicated logic into one place.
-Then we used specializers & Polar's application class integration to condense our policy even further.
+Then we used specializers and application types to condense our policy even further.

 ..
 TODO
   Finally, we saw how groups & inheritance can both be exploited to